Consent-Management-Platform/consent-management-api-models/README.md

 ### Locally generating API documentation
 Install yq by following your platform's installation instructions at https://github.com/mikefarah/yq.
 This is a utility to convert JSON to YAML, which we'll use to convert Smithy's generated OpenAPI JSON spec to YAML, the format required by ReDoc.

-Install redoc-cli by running `npm install -g redoc-cli`.
+Install @redocly/cli by running `npm install -g @redocly/cli`.
 This will be used to generate the ReDoc API documentation.

 Run `./gradlew clean build` to build the latest OpenAPI JSON specs.